Marketing a new business can be a challenge.

 I’m sure marketers somewhere will disagree with me (or have their own A list) but this is my blog so it’s MY ideas.

-It may seem overwhelming to start, but if your business is a local business – especially a local brick and mortar business, the choices are much simpler…you HAVE to have a Google My Business verified listing.
+It may seem overwhelming to start, but if your business is a local business – especially a local brick and mortar business, the choices are much simpler…you HAVE to have a Google Business Profile verified listing.

 Why you ask?